 Or perhaps we may consider Elisha: since he frequently passed by the home of a Shunammite lady, she and her husband prepared a guest room for him (2Kings 4:10).
 Other than a bed, what was in the room?
 A table, a chair, and a lamp – most likely, the prophet was known to read even at night!

 Of course you might say, “Those two were apostle and prophet – I am not called in the same way as they were.”
 But, isn’t it the same Holy Spirit which dwells in you?
 Wouldn’t it delight you to be taught by him?

 Now if we already desire to take Paul, Elisha, or Ezra for our example, envisioning the amount of studies ahead can be daunting.
 We know so little and obviously we cannot learn everything in an instant.
 I have heard new believers lament of how much they have to ‘catch up’ to reach the level of Bible knowledge their peers in church have.
 Well, I want to encourage you, too.

 I think the knowledge of heavenly things is like a borderless frontier.
-For those of us who have been Christians for many years, we know we will never reach the end of our learning journey, no matter how ‘great’ we might become.
-God teaches us new things ever and anon.
+For those of us who have been Christians for many years, we know we will never reach the end of our learning journey, no matter how ‘great’ we might become in the eyes of others who have yet to travel as far.
+God still teaches us new things ever and anon.
 So we remain humble, refusing to let knowledge puff ourselves up by exclaiming, as did Paul when he realized a little of God’s merciful ways, “Oh, the depth of the riches both of the wisdom and knowledge of God!
 How unsearchable are His judgments and His ways past finding out!”
 (Romans 11:33) Meanwhile, we invite all to share in our wonder, and lovingly beckon to those who are behind, “Come up further.”